botim/botz/README.md

 # Botz

 Botz is a Chrome/Firefox extension that detects suspicious bot activity.
+The Big Bots Project is a social experiment aimed at identifying bots and sock puppets in the social platforms feeds.

 Hat tip to [noam-r](https://github.com/noam-r) & [Yuval Adam](https://github.com/yuvadm) for leading the entire project.
 Thanks to anyone who participated in botim.online Hackathons!

 Visit <https://botim.online> to support the project and to submit bot reports.